 - Infrequent shampooing of hair or inadequate rinsing.

-Sharply demarcated, brown macules, usually in a symmetrical distribution on the cheeks and foreheads and sometimes the upper lip mand neck, often associated with pregnancy or other altered hormonal state.
+Sharply demarcated, brown macules, usually in a symmetrical distribution on the cheeks and foreheads and sometimes the upper lip and neck, often associated with pregnancy or other altered hormonal state attributes to Melasma.

-ANDROGENIC ALOPECIA (also known as androgenetic alopecia or alopecia androgenetica) is a common form of hair loss in both male and female humans.
-In male humans in particular, this condition is also commonly known as male-pattern baldness.
+Androgenic alopecia is a genetic condition that can affect both men and women.
+It is characterized by a receding hairline and gradual disappearance of hair from the crown and frontal scalp.
 Hair is lost in a well-defined pattern, beginning above both temples.
 Over time, the hairline recedes to form a characteristic “M” shape.
 Hair also thins at the crown of the head, often progressing to partial or complete baldness.

-Scabies is an infestation by the itch mite, Sarcoptes scabiei.
-Mites are small eight-legged parasites (in contrast to insects, which have six legs).
-They are tiny, just 1/3 millimeter long, and burrow into the skin to produce intense itching, which tends to be worse at night.
+Scabies is an infestation by the itch mite, Sarcoptes scabies.
+They reproduce on the surface of your skin and then burrow into it and lay eggs.
+This causes an itchy, red rash to form on the skin which tends to worsen at night.
 The mites which cause scabies are not visible with the naked eye but can be seen with a magnifying glass or microscope.

 How do you get scabies?

 Sun is necessary for life, about 15 minutes of exposure a day helps the body make Vitamin D, which is important for healthy bones and teeth.
 However, too much sun exposure may lead to adverse health effects, from wrinkles to skin cancer.
 UV strength is greatest from 10.00 am to 4.00 pm during sunny summer days.
-UV exposure is greater at lower altitudes (next to the equator) and/or high altitudes.
 Snow, water, and sand increase sun exposure by reflecting incoming UV rays.
-Upto eighty percent of UV rays pass through clouds, meaning that sunburn is possible on cloudy days as well.
+Up to 80% of UV rays pass through clouds, meaning that sunburn is possible on cloudy days as well.

-In response to serious health hazard raised by overexposure to UV radiations, it is essential to protect from UV radiations.
+In response to serious health hazards raised by overexposure to UV radiations, it is essential to protect from UV radiations.

-The eyes are often described as “the windows to our soul “and can provide all sorts of information about our general health and well being.
-Efforts to accentuate the eyes range from application of moisturizing creams &colored pigments to medical procedures such as injections and surgery.
-The delicate skin around the eye is very thin and prone to puffiness and sagging so it requires special care beyond what a topical wrinkle cream can offer.
+The eyes are often described as “the windows to our soul “and can provide all sorts of information about our general health and wellbeing.
+The delicate skin around the eye is very thin and prone to puffiness and sagging and hence requires special care beyond what a topical wrinkle cream can offer.
+Dark circles under the eyes can have causes that aren’t due to underlying disease.
+Examples include a family history of dark circles, exhaustion, lack of sleep, allergies, eye rubbing, or excessive sun exposure.